StanfordSNR/sidekick-downloads/quacker/README.md

 # Quacker

-Sidekick proxies assist end hosts by reporting what they've observed about packets in the underlying base connection, without coupling their assistance to the details of the base protocol.
+Quackers sniff packets on the client endpoint to determine what packets the client has received, and reports this information to a proxy in the form of a quACK.